Take a Look

 Early risers won’t want to miss the opportunity to get a fascinating insight into behind the scenes operations at England’s largest fish market.

-You will witness the daily fish auction, rub shoulders with up to 40 different species of fish, get an insight into how this fascinating process works, gain an understanding of what’s involved in getting the fish from sea to plate, learn about trawlers, and finish off the morning with a delicious fish breakfast at Mitch Tonks’ Rockfish restaurant, situated right next door.
+You will witness the operational side of the daily fish auction process, rub shoulders with up to 40 different species of fish, get an insight into how this fascinating process works, gain an understanding of what’s involved in getting the fish from sea to plate, learn about trawlers, and finish off the morning with a delicious fish breakfast at Mitch Tonks’ Rockfish restaurant, situated right next door.

-You can book a fantastic tour throughout the holiday period by visiting the English Riviera website.
-The tours are very popular and with only 25 people on each session we recommend that you book well in advance.
+You can book a fantastic tour throughout the holiday period by logging on and booking online through The Rockfish Fish Market Tour.
+The tours are very popular and with only 20 people on each session, we recommend that you book well in advance.

 Please be aware that we are unable to accommodate wheelchairs or children under the age of 14.